A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 One way to avoid this conundrum is if the system was initially a triple, consisting of an inner binary orbited by the G star.
 Massive stars are often found with close massive companions \citep{Sana2012}, so there would be nothing unusual about this architecture.
 Interactions between the two inner stars could then have proceeded either via mass loss or a merger in such a way as to prevent either star from expanding enough to engulf their wider companion.
 The question posed by this scenario is whether the inner binary ultimately merged, either before or after the formation of the black hole.
-If so, that merger could have resulted in the production of the 12~\msun\ black hole we have identified.
-On the other hand, if the stars did not merge, an inner binary of two compact objects with a combined mass of 12~\msun\ could still be present.
-Many such combinations are possible, but it is worth noting that if the mass ratio of the compact object binary is $>1.4$, then the lower mass object likely resides in the mass gap \citep[e.g.,][]{Ozel2010}, which would be of considerable interest.
-In the next section, we discuss whether there would be any observable consequences of the 12~\msun\ dark mass being subdivided into a binary.
+If so, that merger could have resulted in the production of the 9.3~\msun\ black hole we have identified.
+On the other hand, if the stars did not merge, an inner binary of two compact objects with a combined mass of 9.3~\msun\ could still be present.
+Many such combinations are possible, and of course this suggestion is entirely speculative at the moment, but a binary with a combined mass of 9.3~\msun\ would likely involve at least one object residing in the mass gap \citep[e.g.,][]{Ozel2010}, which would be of considerable interest.
+In the next section, we discuss whether there would be any observable consequences of the 9.3~\msun\ dark mass being subdivided into a binary.